Command-Line Options

 -rrr N

 Run the CloudXR Oculus Quest 2 client at the requested refresh rate.
 For example to run at 90Hz use -rrr 90.
-Note, when running at 90+Hz the AImageReader decoder will be used.
 Running CloudXR at values greater than 90Hz are untested and not guaranteed to work.

 ARCore Client Command-Line Options